 - The researcher cannot be self-funded and must be in receipt of funding in line with, or above, the National Minimum Wage.

-- Visitors under this scheme can come to the UK for a maximum of two years and will require a certificate of sponsorship.
+- Visitors under this scheme can come to the UK for a maximum of two years and will require sponsorship by the University.

 Who can use the scheme?